fr0xk/Scripts/Markdown/casteism.md

 ## Glorious culture and manipulation/oppression

-Ancient texts like the Vedas, Bible, and Quran carry spiritual messages that go beyond their literal meanings, shaped by the social contexts of their eras.
+Ancient texts like the Vedas, Bible, and Quran carry spiritual messages that go beyond their literal meanings, shaped by the social contexts of their eras, specially amongst women.
 They contain both oppressive and positive verses.
 Look beyond the surface to uncover deeper meanings.

-- Vedas: "Husband is wife's highest deity; what he commands, she must do."
-(Rig Veda 8.33.19) This quote implies gender inequality, contrasting with the principle of equal rights.
-Women should have access to education, work, health, and freedom.
+- Vedas: "Look down, not up; keep your feet close together; let not (men)behold your ankles, for from having been a brahmā you have become a feminine le."
+(Rig Veda 8.33.19)

+- Purusha Sukta (Rig Veda 10.90): This hymn describes the cosmic being Purusha's sacrifice, from which different social groups originate: Brahmins from his mouth, Kshatriyas from his arms, Vaishyas from his thighs, and Shudras from his feet.
+This is often seen as the source of the four-fold caste system.

+- Chhandogya Upanishad (5.10.7): This passage suggests that good deeds lead to higher births (Brahmin, Kshatriya, Vaishya), while bad deeds lead to lower births (dog, pig, Chandala).
+This reinforces the idea of karma and caste hierarchy.

+>Note: The terms "Varna" and "Jati" are often conflated.
+Varna refers to broad occupational divisions, while Jati is the complex and fluid system of castes as we know them today.
+Vedas primarily mention Varnas, not rigid Jatis.
+Verses like the Purusha Sukta are often interpreted symbolically, representing the different functions and qualities necessary for a balanced society, not literal birth hierarchy.
+Vedic texts were composed over centuries, and their interpretations have evolved over time.
+Later texts like the Manusmriti codified and rigidified the caste system, which wasn't the original intent of the Vedas.

-- Bible: "Slaves, obey masters with respect as you obey Christ."
-(Ephesians 6:5) This quote supports slavery, contradicting the ideals of freedom and justice.
-All humans are born free and equal in dignity.
+- Bible: "Slaves, obey your earthly masters with respect and fear, and with sincerity of heart, just as you would obey Christ."
+(Ephesians 6:5)

-- Quran: "Kill them where you find them...fitnah is worse than killing."
-(Quran 2:191) This quote advocates violence against opponents.
-Peace, tolerance, and freedom of thought and religion are crucial values.
+- Quran: "And kill them wherever you overtake them and expel them from wherever they have expelled you, and fitnah is worse than killing.
+And do not fight them at the Sacred Mosque until they fight you there.
+But if they fight you, then kill them.
+Such is the recompense of the disbelievers".
+(Quran 2:191)

+1. **Bible:**
+   - "I do not permit a woman to teach or to assume authority over a man; she must be quiet."
+(1 Timothy 2:12)

+3. **Quran:**
+   - "Men are in charge of women by [right of] what Allah has given one over the other and what they spend [for maintenance] from their wealth.
+So righteous women are devoutly obedient, guarding in [the husband's] absence what Allah would have them guard.
+But those [wives] from whom you fear arrogance - [first] advise them; [then if they persist], forsake them in bed; and [finally], strike them.
+But if they obey you [once more], seek no means against them.
+Indeed, Allah is ever Exalted and Grand..."
+(Quran 4:34)

+7. **Modern Example (Misogynistic):**

+   - "A good wife is one who serves her husband in the morning like a mother does, loves him during the day like a sister does, and pleases him like a prostitute at night" (Chanakya's "Arthashastra," 4th century BCE)

 Before you yell at me like a pleb & take your pick from the Holy Trinity of Religious Excuses:

 > You don't understand it